cjcaufield/SecretKit/README.md

 # SecretKit
-Cocoa classes for iOS and OSX.
+Rapid app development classes for iOS and OSX.